rationalagents/beaconsync/README.md

 What's this for?
 ---

-Beaconsync is a pattern, and WordPress plugin, associating WordPress content and Bluetooth 4 proximity beacons.
+beaconsync is a pattern, and WordPress plugin, associating WordPress content and Bluetooth proximity beacons, e.g. Apple's iBeacons.
 This enables a growing class of app that use beacons for accurate positioning, while keeping content management for such apps simple, familiar, and webby.
-The pattern & plugin can be applied in apps that use any beacon spec, incuding AltBeacon, although it was originally designed for use with Apple's iBeacon UUID/major/minor metadata.
+The pattern & plugin can be applied in apps that use any beacon spec, incuding AltBeacon.

 Install the plugin
 ---
 Download https://github.com/rationalagents/beaconsync/archive/master.zip then upload the file in the Plugins section of your WordPress site's administration screens.

 Don't forget to activate the plugin after you've uploaded it!
-(I always forget.)

 Associate posts with beacons
 ---